Veteran’s Day 2012 – Lessons from The Great Place (Fort Hood)

 What lessons did I learn visiting ‘The Great Place’?

-I gained a deeper appreciation of sacrifice.
-I was exposed to a heavier expression of responsibility than I have ever experienced.
-I felt a deeper sense of gratitude for those who have sacrificed everything so that I could experience a day like this.
-My hope is that the impact of a few hours spent at ‘The Great Place’ will spill over into the lives of my family and community.
-Perhaps, I can sacrifice a little more, accept greater responsibility and be a little more thankful today than I was before.
-From an early age, my father who was in the Air Force always taught me to honor and appreciate men and women who serve our country.
+First, I gained a deeper appreciation of sacrifice.
+Second, I was exposed to heavier responsibility than I have ever experienced.
+Third, I felt a deeper sense of gratitude for those who have sacrificed everything so that I could experience a day like this.
+My hope is that my experience of a few hours spent at ‘The Great Place’ will impact the lives of my family and community.
+Perhaps, I can sacrifice a little more, accept greater responsibility, and be a more thankful today than yesterday.
+From an early age, my father who was in the Air Force, always taught me to honor and appreciate men and women who serve our country.
 Those lessons have stayed with me.
+Thank you veterans!

-Special Thanks to Brigadier General Dean Milner & Katrin for hosting me at the last minute.
+Special Thanks to Brigadier General Dean Milner & Katrin for hosting me.
 Thank you for your service.

-If you read this and feel compelled to show gratitude this Thanksgiving, please consider a contribution to the Air Power Foundation.
+If you read this and feel compelled to show gratitude, please consider a contribution to the Air Power Foundation.
 Find out more here

 If you wish to subscribe to this blog, please sign-up here.
 Every time I post something new, you will receive an email.